Atlanta to launch Major League Soccer franchise on Wednesday

 Blank, a co-founder of Home Depot Inc, "has long professed an interest in bringing MLS to Atlanta," the league said on its website.

-"Downsizing technology" to create a smaller stadium seating plan for football fans, could be used at the new football stadium, the league added.
+"Downsizing technology" to create a smaller stadium seating plan for soccer fans, could be used at the new football stadium, the league added.

 Atlanta would be the 22nd Major League Soccer franchise.
 MLS currently has 19 teams in the United States and Canada with two additional teams planned to launch next year in New York and Orlando.